coolcucumb3r-amber/coolcucumb3r-amber/README.md

 - 👋 Hi, I’m Amber!
-- 👀 I’m interested in full-stack development, cloud and AI
+- 👀 I’m interested in full-stack development and AI/ML
-- 🌱 I’m currently learning more about Google cloud and generative AI, and how to develop apps with ML tools
+- 🌱 I’m currently learning more about Google cloud and generative AI, and how to develop apps with AI and ML tools
-- 💞️ I’m looking to collaborate on any cool web applications, or any applications leveraging AI and ML tools and technologies
+- 💞️ I’m looking to collaborate on any cool web applications, or any applications leveraging AI and ML
 - 📫 Reach me through LinkedIn: www.linkedin.com/in/amber-ali-54b9a7b2

 <!---